gonzagrau/Combinador-PSICO-UBA/README.md

-# PsiComb: An class schedule maker for the UBA Faculty of Psychology
+# PsiComb: A class schedule maker for the UBA Faculty of Psychology
 When your school has a large collection of class sections for every subject, and you plan to take more than one subject every semester, finding a valid non-overlapping combination of section for every subject can be a struggle.
 Besides, the course information available online may be messy, which makes this process even harder.
 Enter: PsiComb, an automatic class scheduler that finds every possible section combination for the subjects of your choice.

 ## Step-by-step guide